solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/02_parallel_hash_full_join_14.png)

 Full JOINs are commonly used to find the differences between 2 tables.
-Prior to Postgres 16, parallelism was not implemented for full hash JOINs, which made them slower to execute. [(link to commit)](https://github.com/postgres/postgres/commit/11c2d6fdf)
+Prior to Postgres 16, parallelism did not exist for full hash JOINs, which made them slower to execute. [(link to commit)](https://github.com/postgres/postgres/commit/11c2d6fdf)

 ### Task 2: Allow aggregate functions string_agg() and array_agg() to be parallelized

 Aggregate functions typically perform some kind of mathematical operation on a column or set of columns.
 If you were to calculate several aggregates at once, you could probably imagine that doing each one in a serialized manner would likely take much longer than doing it in a parallel manner.

-Not all aggregate functions have supported this type of optimization, as such with the `string_agg()` and `array_agg()` functions.
-In PostgreSQL 16, this support was added and per the description on the code commit "adds combine, serial and deserial functions for the array_agg() and string_agg() aggregate functions, thus allowing these aggregates to partake in partial aggregations.
+Not all aggregate functions have supported this type of optimization, as with the `string_agg()` and `array_agg()` functions.
+In PostgreSQL 16, this support has been added and per the description on the code commit "adds combine, serial and deserial functions for the array_agg() and string_agg() aggregate functions, thus allowing these aggregates to partake in partial aggregations.
 This allows both parallel aggregation to take place when these aggregates are present and also allows additional partition-wise aggregation plan shapes to include plans that require additional aggregation once the partially aggregated results from the partitions have been combined."

 The following is an example of a query that performs aggregates with the two functions included.
 If this were to run on a pre-16 version, the query would be much slower than in version 16.